theforeman/forklift/containers/docs/build.md

 ### Setup Docker

-In order to build the containers, a running docker daemo needs to be present.
+In order to build the containers, a running docker daemon needs to be present.

     ansible-playbook tools/install-docker.yml